-Since the trades are executed as a single Ethereum transaction there are only two possible outcomes: either the transaction succeeds and the client’s trade criteria is satisfied or the transaction fails and no tokens are transferred.
-Clients don’t need to worry about acquiring intermediate tokens needed to facilitate the trades (e.g. WETH, ZRX, etc.) because the backend includes orders to acquire them in the payload as well.
+Clients don’t need to worry about acquiring intermediate tokens required to facilitate the trades (e.g., WETH, ZRX, etc.) because the backend includes orders to acquire them in the payload as well.

 The first version of the Totle API described here provides the minimal amount of functionality to enable atomic swaps involving multiple DEXs and tokens.
 It will be expanded in the future to support other features and use cases.